hartfro/hartfro/README.md

 ### Hello!
-- 👾 I'm a Software -> Cybersecurity Engineering Student
+- 👾 I'm a Software -> Cybersecurity Engineering Student.
 - 👀 I'm passionate about creating a safe and secure digital environment.
-- 🐞 Pronouns: they/them
+- 🐞 Pronouns: they/them.

 <!--
 **hartfro/hartfro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.